Disaster Relief Team

 Bay Area Legal Services has received funding to develop a team dedicated to long-term recovery from hurricane and disaster survivors: The Disaster Relief Team.

-We are a disaster recovery program focused on providing services to survivors of natural disasters and hurricanes, such as Hurricane Irma or Maria, to the COVID-19 health pandemic.
+We are a disaster recovery program focused on providing services to survivors of natural disasters and hurricanes to the COVID-19 health pandemic.

-Our services cover a five-county region: Hillsborough, Pinellas, Pasco, Manatee, and Sarasota.
-Displaced hurricane victims, as long as they are currently living in these areas, are encouraged to apply for our services.
+Our services cover a three-county region: Hillsborough, Pinellas, and Pasco.
+Displaced disaster victims, as long as they are currently living in these areas, are encouraged to apply for our services.

 To continue our services and expand our ability to help survivors, we need your help!

-As part of the Volunteer Lawyers Program, we need volunteer attorneys who are willing to assist individuals impacted by Irma or Maria.
+As part of the Volunteer Lawyers Program, we need volunteer attorneys who are willing to assist individuals impacted by natural disasters.
 No legal specialty is required, as numerous types of legal issues arise from disaster impacts.
 We also welcome any level of involvement, as we have plenty of clients simply in need of consultation and drafting simple legal documents – aside from those needing involved representation.

 If you are interested in reviewing our disaster-related case summaries for pro bono assistance, you are encouraged to register to volunteer and select "Disaster Relief" when submitting your form.